 Arabachi group pieces have a special place within the history of Turkmen weaving.
-Recognizable by their distinctive color pallet and construction, Arabachis often retain features of older more archaic drawing.
+Recognizable by their distinctive color pallet and construction, Arabachis often retain features of older more archaic Turkmen drawing.
 This Arabachi Turkmen chuval draws classic ‘chuval guls’ with a ‘chemcheh’ minor variant that is sometimes seen on main carpets.
-The incomplete elem, or bottom panel, preserves remnants of stylized trees agains a deep plum ground.
+The incomplete elem, or bottom panel, preserves remnants of stylized trees against a deep plum ground.
 The dark madder ground is modulated throughout switching from plum to chocolate, and tones of brick red.
-The use of several shades of blue as well as a madder-derived orange indicate that this piece most likely dates to before the late 19th century, at which time the palette of these pieces becomes less diverse and a synthetic orange is frequently used.
-In keeping with Arabachi structure, this piece is asymmetrically knotted open left and uses cotton and camel-wool weft.
+The use of several shades of blue as well as a madder-derived orange indicate that this piece most likely dates to before the late 19th century, at which time the palette of these pieces becomes less diverse and a synthetic derived orange is frequently used.
+In keeping with Arabachi structure, this piece is asymmetrically knotted open left and uses cotton and camel wool weft.